pimcore/customer-data-framework/doc/02_Installation.md

 ## Installation

-1) Add dependency for CMF to your composer.json and run composer update.
+1) Add dependency for CMF to your `composer.json` and run `composer update`.
+Alternatively, in Pimcore directory, run `composer require pimcore/customer-management-framework-bundle`.
 ```json
     ...
     "require": {